 In the second part of this tutorial, we’ll also talk about how to make the mask follow the object’s movements.

-Now, let’s select the area that needs to be covered.
-To do that, double-click on the “Pixelize” layer and add an Ellipse object to the scene (go to the left-side menu to find the Ellipse icon).
+Double-click on the “Pixelize” layer and add an Ellipse object to the scene (go to the left-side menu to find the Ellipse icon).
 You’ll notice that the area inside the borders of the shape is not pixelated anymore, meanwhile, we need it to be the other way around.

 To do that, apply an Inverted Mask: